Higher (equivariant) topological complexity of Milnor manifolds

-In this paper, we study the higher (equivariant) topological complexity of Milnor manifolds.
-We will now provide a brief review of Milnor manifolds.
+In this paper, we investigate the higher (equivariant) topological complexity of Milnor manifolds.
+We begin with a brief overview of Milnor manifolds.
 In his work \cite{Milnor}, Milnor introduced a class of submanifolds of the products of real and complex projective spaces to define generators for the unoriented cobordism algebra.
-Let integers $r$ and $s$ satisfy the condition $0\leq s\leq r$.
-A \emph{real Milnor manifold}, denoted by $\mathbb{R}H_{r,s}$, is the submanifold of the product $\mathbb{R}P^r \times \mathbb{R}P^s$ of real projective spaces.
-It is defined as follows:

-The real Milnor manifold $\mathbb{R}H_{r,s}$ is an $(s+r-1)$-dimensional closed, smooth manifold.
+Let $r$ and $s$ be integers such that $0\leq s\leq r$.
+A \emph{Milnor manifold}, denoted by $\mathbb{F}H_{r,s}$, is defined as follows: It is called a \emph{real or complex Milnor manifold} if $\F=\R $ or $\F=\C,$ respectively.
+The manifold $\mathbb{F}H_{r,s}$ is a closed, smooth manifold of dimension $k(s+r-1)$, where $k=1$ if $\F =\R$ and $k=2$ if $\F=\C$.
 There is a fiber bundle:

-This fibre bundle can be thought of as a projectivization of the vector bundle whose fibre over a point $\ell\in \R P^s$ is the $r$-dimensional plane $\ell^{\perp}$ in $\R^{r+1}$.